Back to previous page NABSSAR Home Contact Us

 • The tag needs to be clean.
 If necessary, use a baby wipe, Isopropyl alcohol, or similar to clean.

-• If necessary, take a photo of the sheep's face and then a zoomed in photo of the tag with enough of the sheep's face still in it so we know it is the same sheep.
+• If necessary, take a photo of the sheep's face with a minimum of the animal ID number visible.
+Then, in additiona, take a zoomed in photo of the tag with enough of the sheep's face still in it so we know it is the same sheep.

-• If necessary, move the ear so the tag is facing forward.
+• If necessary, move/twist the ear so the tag is facing forward.

 • It may help to focus the camera more on the tag rather than the sheep.